+Therefore, the corresponding two-body branching fraction ${\cal B}(B \to \eta_c K^{*0})$ can be extracted directly from the quasi-two-body decay modes in Table~\ref{Tab:pwave} under the narrow-width approximation relation:

+There already exist some results for $B_{(s)}^0 \to \eta_c K^*(892)^0$ in the two-body framework~\cite{prd71-114008,1909-10907,epjc58-245}.
+One can see that the branching ratios of the quasi-two-body decay modes match well with the two-body analyses presented in Ref.~\cite{1909-10907} using the PQCD approach.
+These results suggest that the PQCD factorization approach is suitable for describing the quasi-two-body $B$ meson decays through analyzing various resonances by reconstructing $K\pi$ final states and reproducing the invariant mass spectra of Dalitz plots.

-For the $S$-wave resonance $K_0^*(1430)^0$, it should be mentioned that there are two scenarios proposed to describe the scalar mesons above 1 GeV in the QCD sum rule method~\cite{prd73-014017,prd77-014034}.
-In scenario I, the $K^*_0(1430)^0$ is treated as the first excited state, while $a_0(980)$ and $f_0(980)$ are regarded as the lowest lying states.
-In scenario II, we assume that $K_0^*(1430)^0$ is the lowest lying resonances and the corresponding first excited states lie in between $(2.0-2.3)$ GeV.
+For the $S$-wave resonance $K_0^*(1430)^0$, it should be mentioned that two scenarios have been proposed to describe the scalar mesons above 1 GeV using the QCD sum rules method~\cite{prd73-014017,prd77-014034}.
+In Scenario I, the $K^*_0(1430)^0$ is treated as the first excited state, while $a_0(980)$ and $f_0(980)$ are regarded as the lowest-lying states.
+In Scenario II, we assume that $K_0^*(1430)^0$ is the lowest-lying resonance and the corresponding first excited states lie between (2.0--2.3) GeV.
 Scenario II corresponds to the case that light scalar mesons are four-quark bound states.
-The Gegenbauer moments $B_1=0.58\pm0.07$ and $B_3=-1.20\pm0.08$ are adopted in Scenario I, while $B_1=-0.57\pm0.13$ and $B_3=-0.42\pm0.22$ in Scenario II~\cite{prd77-014034}.
+The Gegenbauer moments $B_1=0.58\pm0.07$ and $B_3=-1.20\pm0.08$ are adopted in Scenario I, while $B_1=-0.57\pm0.13$ and $B_3=-0.42\pm0.22$ are adopted in Scenario II~\cite{prd77-014034}.
 In this work, we consider two scenarios for the $S$-wave components and list the relevant results in Table~\ref{Tab:swave}.
-One can see that the predicted $\cal B$ in scenario I are always smaller than those in scenario II.
-This phenomena is mainly caused by the different signs of the Gegenbauer moment $B_1$ under different scenarios, which indicates that there is a large cancelation in scenario I.
+One can see that the predicted $\cal B$ in Scenario I are always smaller than those in Scenario II.
+This phenomenon is mainly caused by the different signs of the Gegenbauer moment $B_1$ in different scenarios, which indicates that there is a large cancellation in Scenario I.